ShrimpingIt/website_text/src/content/project/blink/build.md

 ***Insert the resistor between the short leg of the LED, and the row containing the Green wire on the right hand side of the chip (ground or 0Volts)***

-## USB to UART, (CP2102 module)
+## USB to UART, (CP2102)

 ![Rainbow cable][step09]

-Look for a green or blue-coloured circuit board with a USB connector at one end and 6 pins at the other end.
+Look for a green or blue-coloured circuit board with a USB connector at one end and 6 pins at the other end. *For ease-of-use, leave the rainbow coloured wires bonded together.*

-This device enables your desktop or laptop machine to communicate with the Shrimp, for example to send new programs to it with the free Arduino IDE, or to exchange other information with a program when it’s running on the Shrimp.
+This device enables your laptop to communicate with the Shrimp, e.g. to upload your code with the free Arduino IDE, or to send and receive data while the Shrimp is running your code.

-Do not separate the rainbow coloured wires in the pack - they are easier to work with when still bonded together.

-***For the latest Baite CP2102 modules, (with DTR as the sixth label in a row) attach the rainbow wires from the 9pin header to the CP2102's labelled pins like…***
+***Attach the rainbow wires from the 9pin header to the CP2102's labelled pins like…***

 * Red -> 5V
 * Orange -> RXD